-Additional grade level meetings are to be held monthly.
+Additional grade level meetings are to may be held monthly weekly during common prep time.

 Faculty Advisory Council

 An Advisory Council consisting of faculty representatives from the Primary, Intermediate, and Specialist units meets with the principal as needed.
 Its purpose is to discuss topics of interest and to facilitate communication among staff.